 PLEASE NOTE THE FOLLOWING FOR SRAM BBs:

-1. If your BB uses our 1 piece shim, press the shim out through the backside of the bearing using a socket of the same size and a press.
+1. If your BB uses our 1 piece shim,remove the non drive side cup from the frame, press the shim out through the backside of the bearing using a socket of the same size and a press.
 Then remove the dustcap as shown in the video below.

-2. If your BB uses our new 2 piece shim (silver on the inside, black "non drive" on the outside), remove the black outer shim first by gently prying it off with a very small Flathead screwdriver.
+2. If your BB uses our new 2 piece shim (silver on the inside, black "non drive" on the outside), remove the non drive side cup from the frame, remove the black outer shim first by gently prying it off with a very small Flathead screwdriver.
 Once the outer shim is removed you can then press the inner shim out (through the inside of the cup).
 You will need a socket or another round item that is roughly 25mm OD.
 Press this into the dustcap so it contacts the silver shim and slowly press it out.
 You can then remove the dustcap as shown in our video below.

 Removal of these shims can be tricky.
 If you have any trouble or are nervous about removing the shim yourself, please contact us and we can offer some pointers or have you send it to us and we can grease the BB for you.